 There is an interesting postscript to that long-ago meeting in 1762.
-After Marie Antoinette became queen on the accession of the Dauphin Louis Auguste as Louis XVI, Mozart referred to her by this title in his letter to his father from Mannheim in 1777, asking to ‘arrange for me to receive a letter for the queen of France…’ Perhaps unsurprisingly, there was no mention of Schönbrunn; instead, all thought of this was solely mentioned in connection with possible court patronage.
-Leopold responded from Salzburg a few days after Christmas: ‘I’ve decided to activate a whole host of people in Vienna so that, if it’s still possible, I can obtain a letter of recommendation from the Viennese court to the queen of France…’ Keen as ever to do all he could for the proper recognition of his son’s quite exceptional genius, Leopold had in his own words, ‘a lot of letters to write in any case…’
+After Marie Antoinette became queen on the accession of the Dauphin Louis Auguste as Louis XVI, Mozart referred to her by this title in his letter to his father from Mannheim in 1777, asking if he could arrange a letter from the French Queen.
+Perhaps unsurprisingly, there was no mention of Schönbrunn; instead, all thought of this was solely mentioned in connection with possible court patronage.
+Leopold responded from Salzburg a few days after Christmas, replying that he hoped to be able to get a letter of recommendation for his son from the imperial court.
+Keen as ever to do all he could for the proper recognition of his son’s quite exceptional genius, Leopold had in his own words, a good number of letters to write.

 The last real mentions of Marie Antoinette in the Mozart correspondence occur in letters on the ill-fated journey to Paris, during which Mozart’s mother – who had accompanied him, leaving Leopold Mozart and Nannerl at home in Salzburg – dies.
 Maria Anna Mozart was naturally interested in the news concerning the Austrian-born Queen of France, whilst living with Wolfgang in Paris.
-Writing home to Leopold Mozart, she informs him that Wolfgang is teaching composition at the Hotel de Castries to Marie-Louise-Philippine, daughter of Adrien-Louis Bonnières de Souastre, Duc de Guines (1735-1806) (‘he pays well and is the queen’s favourite’).
-Mozart wrote that Marie-Louise-Philippine was a ‘magnificent harpist; she has plenty of talent and genius’.
-His K299, the concerto for flute and harp in C, was written for the Duc de Guines, who commissioned it whilst Mozart was in Paris in 1778.
-Maria Anna Mozart called it ‘for a duke, one for the flute and one for the harp’. (ed.
+Writing home to Leopold Mozart, she informs him that Wolfgang is teaching composition at the Hotel de Castries to Marie-Louise-Philippine, daughter of Adrien-Louis Bonnières de Souastre, Duc de Guines (1735-1806).
+Mozart wrote that Marie-Louise-Philippine was a splendid harpist and his K299, the concerto for flute and harp in C, was written for the Duc de Guines, who commissioned it whilst Mozart was in Paris in 1778 (ed.
 Eisen, 270).

-Feminine curiosity filled Maria Anna, who was delighted to pass on rumours of a possible royal pregnancy back to Salzburg: ‘The queen is pregnant again, it’s not yet been made public, but there’s no question about it, the French are delighted…’ Maria Anna Mozart was writing this to her husband on 14 May 1778; Marie Antoinette’s daughter Marie Therese, Madame Royale was born on 19 December 1778, that daughter of whom Marie Antoinette famously declared ‘You shall be mine’.
+Feminine curiosity filled Maria Anna, who was delighted to pass on rumours of a possible royal pregnancy back to Salzburg.
+Maria Anna Mozart was writing this to her husband on 14 May 1778; Marie Antoinette’s daughter Marie Therese, Madame Royale was born on 19 December 1778, that daughter of whom Marie Antoinette famously declared ‘You shall be mine’.
 Cross-referencing, it is interesting that Maria Anna’s hearsay corresponds more or less exactly with when the news was made public to the people of Paris about the Queen’s pregnancy.
 In mid-May, Marie Antoinette asked Louis XVI to send the sum of 12,000 francs to those prisoners in debtors’ jail (including payments to those who hadn’t paid their wet-nurses) and to the poor at Versailles – and so thus, communicated her news to the people of France (Fraser, 192).
 Two days after Maria Anna Mozart wrote her letter to Leopold Mozart, Marie Antoinette was examined by the doctor Lassonne to see how her pregnancy was progressing (Ibid, 192).

 It is reasonable to assume that Mozart and Marie Antoinette were indeed in the same room(s) at Schönbrunn and a personal ‘meeting’ or sighting of sorts seems likely.
 Marie Antoinette was musically gifted and could sight-read to a professional standard; her portraits both with a spinet (Franz Xaver Wagenschon, 1769) and later, a harp (by Jacques Fabien Gautier-Dagoty, 1777) testify to her keen talent, so it is probable she would have observed the prodigy from Salzburg with interest.